gildark09/anime-streaming-site/roadmap.md

 Add forums, chat functionalities, or user profiles to foster community engagement.
 Conclusion
 By following this step-by-step guide, you'll be able to build your Anime Streaming Platform using Vue.js and Node.js effectively.
 Remember to iterate on your application based on user feedback and continue to enhance features over time.
 Good luck with your project!

+After we complete the video player enhancements, we can move on to:
+User Experience Features
+Performance Optimization
+Backend Improvements
+Testing
+Documentation
+Deployment